 Once risks have been identified and assessed, it's time to devise strategies for dealing with them.
 The appropriate response will depend on the type of risk involved as well as its potential impact on the company, but may include actions such as creating protocols for tracking key risks, taking preventive measures to lessen their effects, or purchasing insurance policies designed to cover losses associated with certain kinds of risk.
 Finally, controls should be established in order to measure progress against established objectives and guarantee efficient management of those hazards.

 When managing risk and ensuring the success of your business, it can be overwhelming to know where to begin.
-Seeking advice from professionals with experience with similar businesses is essential for making sure all necessary steps have been taken to reduce potential hazards and boost chances for success.
+Seeking advice from mentors and professionals with experience with similar businesses is essential for making sure all necessary steps have been taken to reduce potential hazards and boost chances for success.
 Financial advisors, a construction lawyer or accountants are invaluable resources in assessing risks on a business and developing strategies for mitigating them.

 Finally, it's essential to monitor progress regularly in order to assess how successful your strategies are working.
 This involves evaluating key performance indicators (KPIs) such as sales figures, customer feedback or employee satisfaction to evaluate the efficiency of your risk management plan.
 Furthermore, staying abreast with changes in industry and market conditions allows for quick adjustments when necessary.

 Make sure to periodically assess and update your plan for risk management to guarantee it remains relevant and efficient.
 Over time, it's easy for risk management plans to become outdated; so take the time to reevaluate as necessary in order to guarantee all necessary steps are being taken towards reducing exposure and increasing success.

 Reducing risk is an integral component of running a successful business.
 By following these tips, you can ensure your organisation is prepared for any unforeseen obstacles and boost its chances for success!